 - Special Character

-Any policy with as strong, or stronger settings will be displayed as having “maximum” strength.
+Any policy with as strong, or stronger settings will be displayed as having “maximum” entropy.

-For more information about the relative strength calculation, click here.
+For more information about the entropy calculation, click here.

 Password Policy Usage